-Office: A space will do well in 2022, B/C space will struggle but I don’t think the bottom will fall out on office as more companies relocate to Cities like Denver, CO Springs, etc…
+Office: A space will do okay in 2023, B/C space will struggle as the rents cannot keep pace with rising cap rates.
+I don’t think the bottom will fall out until 23 as the economy resets and companies start dumping old space as their leases renew.

-Multifamily: This sector should continue to excel with rising rents.
+Multifamily: This sector should do okay even as rent increases begin to slow.
 The big upside will be in lower priced B/C units where there is no new construction and tons of demand at the lower price points.